reddec/memdata/README.md

 * Vendor independent storage drivers
 * Statically typed, no `interface{}` and runtime casts
 * Supports synchronized and non-synchronized access
-* TODO: separated read/write locks (multiple readers, one writer)
+* Separated read/write locks (multiple readers, one writer) in transactional mode

 See examples in `generator/model/example` folder for yaml definition.